Steven Klein (artist)

 Steven Klein (born April 30, 1965 in Cranston, Rhode Island) is an American photographer and videographer based in New York City.
-He has worked with numerous pop culture figures.
+He has worked with numerous pop culture figures, including American singer-songwriter Madonna.

 History

 Steven Klein trained in fine art with a concentration on painting.
-After studying painting at the Rhode Island School of Design, he moved into the field of photography.Steven Klein began his photographic career in the 1990s in Paris.
-Klein shot high-profile advertising campaigns for various clients including Calvin Klein, Dolce & Gabbana, Louis Vuitton, Balenciaga, Alexander McQueen and Nike and is a regular contributor to magazines including American and Paris Vogue, where he photographed Björk.
+After studying painting at the Rhode Island School of Design, he moved into the field of photography.
+Steven Klein began his photographic career in the 1990s in Paris.
+Klein shot high-profile advertising campaigns for various clients, including Calvin Klein, Dolce & Gabbana, Louis Vuitton, Balenciaga, Alexander McQueen and Nike and is a regular contributor to magazines including American and Paris Vogue, where he photographed Björk.
 Other publications he worked with include i-D, Numéro, W, and Arena.
-His work has featured in numerous exhibitions, most recently at the Gagosian Gallery, California and the Brancolini Grimaldi Gallery in Florence.
-Steven Klein photographic shots are mixed with high fashion and transgressive fashion film.
+His work has been featured in numerous exhibitions, most recently at the Gagosian Gallery, California and the Brancolini Grimaldi Gallery in Florence.
+Steven Klein's photographic shots are mixed with high fashion and transgressive fashion film.
 Klein is well known for his Interview, and W magazine editorials with various celebrities, including Madonna, Tom Ford, Brad Pitt and Angelina Jolie, Rihanna.
 He often works with cinematographer David Devlin.
 He shot the promotional pictures -including the album cover- of Britney Spears' third studio album, Britney.
 He also worked with Lady Gaga on numerous occasions including a music video for "Alejandro", the album cover for Gaga and Tony Bennett's album Cheek to Cheek, as well as two fragrance campaigns.